 Can I Put a Stop to My Hoarder Neighbor?

-By Benjy Schirm, J.D. | Last updated on April 22, 2022
+By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on June 23, 2025

-It is sometimes tough to know when someone, even a family member, is simply messy and likes collecting things or if they need help for the mental illness known as hoarding disorder (HD) that reportedly affects between 2 and 4 percent of the world’s population.
-The International OCD Foundation (obsessive-com provides some guidance, saying a mental health diagnosis of HD requires the following:
+It is sometimes tough to know when someone, or even a family member, is simply messy and likes collecting things or if they need help for the mental illness known as hoarding disorder (HD) that reportedly affects between 2 and 6 percent of the U.S. population.

-1. a person collects and keeps a lot of items, even things that appear useless or of little value to most people
+1. A person collects and keeps a lot of items, even things that appear useless or of little value to most people

-2. the items clutter the living spaces and keep the person from using the rooms as they were intended
+2. The items clutter the living spaces and keep the person from using the rooms as they were intended

-3. the items cause distress or problems in day-to-day activities.
+3. The items cause distress or problems in day-to-day activities.

 So how can you step in and do your neighborly duty to help them and ensure your property’s value?

-The general advice is to attempt to speak with the offending neighbor personally to see if you can help them to fix issues amicably before involving the authorities.
+The general advice is to attempt to speak with the hoarding neighbor personally to see if you can help them to fix issues amicably before involving the authorities.
 If this doesn’t work, then the next step is to file a complaint.

-Public nuisances are grouped into six categories:
+Public nuisances are grouped into six categories under the Texas nuisance law:

-1. Keeping, storing or accumulating refuse on premises in a neighborhood unless the refuse is entirely contained in an enclosed receptacle
+1. Keeping, storing, or accumulating refuse on premises in a neighborhood unless the refuse is entirely contained in an enclosed receptacle

-2. Keeping, storing or accumulating rubbish or any unused, discarded or abandoned object, including newspapers, vehicles, tires and cans on premises in a neighborhood for 10 days or more, unless the rubbish or object is completely enclosed within a building or is not visible from a public street
+2. Keeping, storing, or accumulating rubbish or any unused, discarded, or abandoned object, including newspapers, vehicles, tires, and cans on premises in a neighborhood for 10 days or more, unless the rubbish or object is completely enclosed within a building or is not visible from a public street

-3. Maintaining premises in a manner that creates an unsanitary condition likely to attract or harbor mosquitoes, rodents, vermin or disease-carrying pests
+3. Maintaining premises in a manner that creates an unsanitary condition likely to attract or harbor mosquitoes, rodents, vermin, or disease-carrying pests

 4. Allowing weeds to grow on premises in a neighborhood if such weeds are located within 300 feet of another residence or commercial establishment

-5. Maintaining a building in a manner that is structurally unsafe or constitutes a hazard to safety, a health hazard or public welfare hazard because of inadequate maintenance, unsanitary condition, dilapidation, health issues, obsolescence, fire hazard, disaster or abandonment
+5. Maintaining a building in a manner that is structurally unsafe or constitutes a hazard to safety, a health hazard, or public welfare hazard because of inadequate maintenance, unsanitary condition, dilapidation, obsolescence, health issues, fire hazard, disaster or abandonment

-6. Maintaining a swimming pool or unoccupied property in a neighborhood that is not protected with a fence that is at least four feet high and that has a latched gate that cannot be opened by a child, or protected by a cover over the entire swimming pool that cannot be removed by a child
+6. Maintaining a swimming pool or unoccupied property in a neighborhood that is not protected with a fence that is at least four feet high and that has a latched gate that cannot be opened by a child or protected by a cover over the entire swimming pool that cannot be removed by a child

 For more information on this area, check out our overview of real estate laws.